-Scholar Salary Support The PCCTSDP K12 will provide salary support up to \$100,000 per year toward salary and fringe benefits during Phase I .
-The total salary/benefits requested must be based on a fulltime, 12-month faculty appointment.
+Scholar Salary Support The PCCTSDP K12 will provide salary support up to \$100,000 per year toward salary and fringe benefits during Phase I. The total salary/benefits requested must be based on a fulltime, 12-month faculty appointment.
 The K12 Scholar Award requires the candidate to devote a minimum of 75% FTE (9 person months) to conducting their career development related research.
+Include only the 2 years of PCCTSDP support in the submitted budget.
 Other Direct Costs The PCCTSDP K12 will provide research development support for the award recipient up to \$25,000 per year during Phase I .
 These costs may be used for the following research and career development expenses: tuition for specific training opportunities, travel costs to an appropriate scientific meeting and to attend the annual retreat, research expenses, such as supplies, books, service fees, and technical personnel; and statistical services including personnel and computer time.
 Unallowable costs include clerical and administrative salaries, office supplies, telephone costs, postage, and membership dues.
-The PCCTSDP K12 Award follows the stipulations laid out in the NIH Grants Policy Statement .
+The PCCTSDP K12 Award follows the stipulations laid out in the NIH Grants Policy Statement.
 Scholars should assure they exercise proper stewardship over funds and that costs charged to the award are allowable, allocable, reasonable, necessary, and consistently applied regardless of the source of funds.
 Indirect Costs Indirect expenses will be provided to training institutions at 8% of all direct costs except tuition, which is not eligible for indirect expense reimbursement.